uihp/rucker/README.md

-# rucker
-Linux container written in Rust, for learning purposes
+# Rucker: Linux container written in Rust, for learning purposes